-For the Audio application use, the i.MX 8M family is complemented by an I2S HiFiBerry audio card DAC+ ADC Pro.
+For the Audio application use, the i.MX 8M family can be complemented by an I2S HiFiBerry audio card DAC+ ADC Pro.

-Figure 6.
+Figure 7.
 HiFiBerry DAC+ ADC Pro (picture from HiFiBerry's website)

-Note: HifiBerry related infomation link
+Note: HifiBerry related information link

 The HiFiBerry DAC+ ADC Pro is an audio card designed for the Raspberry Pi, but it can be connected to EVK boards using the 40-pin connector, provided a few adaptations are made.